samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 > pip install -r requirements.txt
 ```

-### Set Your Headers
+### Set the Headers

-We need to create some helpers to poll the Helium API in the `helium_api_wrapper.py` script.
+Now the fun begins!
+I've included some additional helper functions to keep things as simple and long term reusable as possible.
+Open the `helium_api_wrapper.py` script in your code editor and take a look.

+The Helium API right now does not require an API passphrase or secret key, but you do need to specify a `header` when making requests.

-Please be nice to the HeliumAPI, if you poll too quickly you will be throttled or denied access, this header makes you "unique" in the eyes of the API, keeping you out of the general pool of users accessing the API.
+Please be nice to the HeliumAPI, if you poll too quickly you will be throttled or denied access, this header makes you "unique" in the eyes of the API, keeping you out of the general pool of users accessing the API that do _not_ specify a header. (it is almost always overloaded by non-header-having API calls)

 The `HEADERS` will populate with information from your host system, the file name and the script file version.